thieu1995/IntelELM/docs/source/index.rst

    :target: https://www.gnu.org/licenses/gpl-3.0

-**Intelligent Metaheuristic-based Extreme Learning Machine: IntelELM - An Open Source Python Library**
+**IntelELM: A Python Framework for Intelligent Metaheuristic-based Extreme Learning Machine**

 IntelELM (Intelligent Metaheuristic-based Extreme Learning Machine) is a Python library that implements a framework for training Extreme Learning Machine (ELM) networks using Metaheuristic Algorithms.
 It provides a comparable